Bad Luck Fale: House of Torture (2025–present)

 At Dominion 6.15 in Osaka-jo Hall on 15 June 2025, Fale, now going by Don Fale, was revealed as the newest member of House of Torture.
+In March 2026, Fale participated the New Japan Cup, defeating Aaron Wolf in the first round, but lost to Shingo Takagi in the second.

 Professional wrestling persona and style

 When Fale first turned his back on Yuji Nagata and most of New Japan's fan favorites, he became known as The Underboss of Prince Devitt and Bullet Club, carrying Devitt to the ring.
 After a few years, Fale decided to embrace not being a low-key member of Bullet Club, renaming his persona The Rogue General.
 Fale, being a larger wrestler has always utilized power-based moves in his arsenal.
 Being a villainous character, he uses his power to inflict more pain than necessary and to control the opponent's pace.
 He is also known to attack ring announcers before his match.
 Despite having the power (and at some times in his career, the athletic) advantage over most of his opponents, Fale's character has always tried to take the easy way out and cheat during matches.

 Fale's big moves include a jumping splash, the Grenade, a Thumb Lariat (succeeded after choke-lifting the opponent with his other hand), Bad Luck Fall, a release Crucifix Powerbomb and different variations of a Schoolboy sweep.